Mary Hyde: Widow

 When her husband Simeon Lord died in 1840, Mary had a mourning brooch made containing her husband's woven hair in a gold setting with a border of half-pearls.
 Simeon, the legal holder of the couple's wealth, had died an "immensely wealthy man".
 Under the terms of the will, Mary, a woman, was made executor of the estate.
 Lord's estate was divided between his wife and 8 children, the youngest of whom was 18.
 Mary became one of the wealthiest women in the colony.
 Hyde then lived about another 24 years as a widow, and continued to reside in the family home until her death.

 After her husband's death, in addition to managing large livestock and landholdings, Mary continued the manufacturing business in the factory at Botany.
 She employed many local people in the milling and dressing of cloth, and in the making of hats, stockings, leather, shoes, candles and harnesses, until the business had to be closed due to the flooding of part of her Botany property and the loss of the stream which drove the mill.

 Beginning in 1855, in litigation worthy of her late husband, Mary sued the Commissioners of the City of Sydney.
 In July 1855, by notification in the Government Gazette of Colonial Act of the 17 Vic, No. 33, entitled "An Act for supplying the City of Sydney, and portions of the Suburbs thereof, with Water", approximately 75 acre were resumed for a reserve for a water supply for Sydney.
 The land resumed included land owned by Mary on which her woollen mill stood.
 Compensation was offered, but the amount offered was disputed as unreasonable.
-Under the Colonial Act, questions of disputed compensation are tried in the form of an action brought against the Commissioners.
+Under the Colonial Act, questions of disputed compensation were tried in the form of an action brought against the Commissioners.
 In order to gain reasonable compensation for this resumption the then 76-year-old Mary took the Commissioners of the City of Sydney to the Supreme Court of New South Wales.
 "For thirty one and a half acres [31.5 acre], with a mill, a dwelling-house, some outbuildings, and water privileges, Mrs. Mary Lord claimed £30,000."
 In December 1855, in the third and last action taken by residents whose land had been resumed, she partially won her case.